blib-la/blibla-template/README.md

 # Web App Template

 Welcome to an incredible full-stack web application template powered by [Next.js](https://nextjs.org/)!
-It is a full-fledged, ready-to-deploy foundation for your next big project.
+This template is crafted to ease the deployment of GDPR-compliant projects endowed with a Content Management System (CMS), database, user management, and a customizable UI.
+It serves as a full-fledged, ready-to-deploy foundation for your next project.

 <!-- toc -->